 Acupuncture is the practice of inserting very fine metal needles into specific location in the body to help stimulate Qi flow.
 This is an ancient healing modality, and could be up to 5000 years old.
 Much like many ancient civilisations and their medicine, many sacred texts and documents have been destroyed over time, so the exact age of Chinese medicine is not accurately known.

-Karina offers the following types of Acupuncture at her Prahran Chinese Medicine Clinic.
+Karina offers the 3 types of Acupuncture at her Newport Chinese Medicine Clinic:

 An acupuncturist will ascertain a diagnosis of the patient by asking questions, looking at their tongue and taking the pulse before selecting the appropriate points on the body to needle.
 These points are selected from the many meridian lines that traverse the body where currents of Qi flow.
 Once the needles are inserted the patient is encouraged to rest (maybe even drift off into sleep) for approximately 20 to 30 minutes before the needles are removed.